mjkoster/interfaces/draft-ietf-core-interfaces.md

 Many applications require a set of interface descriptions in order provide the required functionality.
 This document defines the concept of function sets to specify this set of interfaces and resources.

-*Editor's note: The git repository for the draft is found at https://github.com/core-wg/interfaces*
+Editor's notes:

-*Editor's note: Two open issues are proposals for: Removing the binding interface in favour of the link list interface.
-Changing "rel" type from one attribute to two to indicate src and destination.*
+* The git repository for the draft is found at https://github.com/core-wg/interfaces

 --- middle